 The Director of Education and the Executive Director will conduct the review of the appeal before it is submitted to the designated main office staff for final approval or denial.
-Should the appeal be granted, the student will regain FSA Eligibility and must meet the requirements as specified in the academic plan.
+Should the appeal be granted by the main office, the student will regain FSA Eligibility and must meet the requirements as specified in the academic plan.
 If the student fails to meet the terms of the academic plan at any time, the student will be dismissed.
 Any decision resulting from the review of an appeal is final and may not be further appealed.
-The result of the appeal (approved or denied) will be provided to the student in writing.
+The result of the appeal (approved or denied) will be provided no later than the end of the first week of the start of the applicable payment period to the student in writing.
 A student may be granted more than one probation period.

 When the College grants a student's appeal for extenuating circumstances, it is not eliminating or disregarding any grades or credits attempted in the calculation of a student's SAP standing.
 The student's credits attempted, CGPA, and SAP standing will remain the same.
-When an appeal is granted, the College is acknowledging the extenuating circumstances identified in the appeal and the student will continue to receive FSA until SAP is re-evaluated at the end of the payment period.
+When an appeal is granted, the College is acknowledging the extenuating circumstances identified in the appeal, which allows the student to continue to receive FSA provided the student remains in compliance with the plan.